rouroulike/clash/premium-core-features.md

   auto-route: true # auto set global route
 ```

-It's recommended to use `redir-host` mode for the DNS server.
+It's recommended to use `fake-ip` mode for the DNS server.

 Clash needs elevated permission to create TUN device: